cssu/first-year-guide/docs/index.md

 2. **Attend Tutorials**

    As former TAs, we truly believe that tutorials are the best way to check if you know what you’re doing.
 During tutorials, you can get lots of practice, ask questions, and get instant feedback from your TA and your peers in a smaller group setting.
+Waiting for the TA to ask you questions or find your gaps is going to waste you time.
 You should take advantage of your TA, in any of the courses that have them.
-They are paid to help and support you do your best.
+They are paid to help and support you to do your best.
 They also give great advice (cough cough).

 3. **Office Hours**